jasonkpape/jekyll-portfolio/_posts/2021-05-21-invaders-game.markdown

 ----
 ## Customization
-Students followed along with the instructor to create the base game and were then given the option of making the following modifications:
+Students followed along with the instructor to create the base game and were then required to make the following modifications:

 * Animate the buttons, title, and score information in the summary scene after the game ends
   * Add an animated credits section in the middle of the scene